-After NQF endorsed #2903 in 2016, OPA published multiple articles in peer-reviewed journals to inform health care providers in public and private settings (e.g., commercial health plans, Medicaid, community health centers, free-standing reproductive health clinics) about the new measure.
-These publications outline our conceptual framework for developing #2903 alongside its two complementary measures (NQF #2902 and #2904) and describe appropriate measure implementation and use.
+After NQF endorsed #2904 in 2016, OPA published multiple articles in peer-reviewed journals to inform providers delivering care in public and private settings (e.g., commercial health plans, Medicaid, community health centers, free-standing reproductive health clinics) about the new measure.
+These publications outline our conceptual framework for developing #2904 alongside its two complementary measures (NQF #2902 and #2903) and emphasize appropriate measure implementation and use.
 Furthermore, OPA highlighted systematic reviews which indicate that effective contraceptive method use increases the interbirth interval and reduces adolescent and unintended pregnancies.
-This association between use of most and moderately effective methods and positive reproductive health outcomes demonstrates the importance of contraceptive care measures to health care quality [17-19].
+This association between LARC use and positive reproductive health outcomes demonstrates the importance of contraceptive care measures to health care quality [27-29].
+As measure steward, OPA recommends that the performance measure focus on low (rather than high) rates of use to evaluate women's LARC access.
+For example, if a reporting entity has no or very few women using LARC (e.g., less than 2%), barriers restricting LARC access might be present and should be investigated.
+Another way to identify potential obstacles is to compare performance across several reporting units and consider whether barriers to access are present among the units with LARC use rates of less than 2%.

-While NQF #2903 and the contraceptive care measures reflect that some contraceptive methods are more effective than others at preventing pregnancy, these measures and their guidelines for use are designed to encourage providers to offer those clients seeking contraception the full range of methods.
+We emphasize that NQF #2904 should not be used to encourage high LARC utilization rates nor in a payfor-performance context.
 The goal of providing contraception should never be to recommend any one method or class of methods over women's individual choices.
-Women who want to delay or prevent pregnancy should have access to a broad range of contraceptive methods, preferably on a same-day, on-site basis.
-Furthermore, it is important that these contraceptive services are provided in a client-centered manner that treats each person as a unique individual with respect, empathy, and understanding, providing accurate, easy-to-understand information based on the client's self-identified needs, goals, preferences, and values [11].
-Patients receiving client-centered care may feel motivated to continue seeking reproductive health care for contraceptive services aligned with the American Academy of Pediatrics (AAP), the American College of Obstetricians and Gynecologists (ACOG), the Centers for Disease Control and Prevention (CDC), and Office of Population Affairs (OPA) recommendations [7-12] may be strengthened by quality improvement processes based on standardized metrics of contraceptive care provision.
+Women who wish to delay or prevent pregnancy should have access to a wide variety of contraceptive methods, including LARC.
+Furthermore, it is important that these contraceptive services are provided in a client-centered manner that treats each person as a unique individual with respect, empathy, and understanding, providing accurate, easyto-understand information based on the client's self-identified needs, goals, preferences, and values [11].
+Patients receiving client-centered care may feel motivated to continue seeking reproductive health care for contraception and if they become pregnant, prenatal care and birth [13].
+Thus, efforts to provide client-centered contraceptive services aligned with American Academy of Pediatrics (AAP), ACOG, and CDC, and OPA recommendations [7-12, 21] may be strengthened by quality improvement processes based on standardized metrics of contraceptive care provision.